SuchithaBolar/SuperMorpheus_Frontend/README.md

 **🚀 How to Run the App:**
 1. Install Dependencies
--cd SuperMorpheus_Frontend/supermorpheus
+cd SuperMorpheus_Frontend/supermorpheus
--npm install
+npm install

-**3. Start the Frontend App:**
+**3. Start the Frontend App:** npm run dev
--npm run dev
 ⚠️ Ensure the backend is running on http://localhost:5000.

 **📦 Tech Stack:**